 In every manufacturing process, it is essential to ensure that every stage is foolproof and executed appropriately.
-From material selection all the way to the actual manufacturing, it is essential to find a balance between cost and quality.
-In the injection molding process, the injection molding design for manufacturing/manufacturability (also known as DfM) is the process which ensures all the above is adhered to.
+From material selection all the way to actual manufacturing, it is essential to find a balance between cost and quality.
+In the injection molding process, the injection molding design for manufacturing/manufacturability (also known as DfM) is the process that ensures all the above is adhered to.

 Injection molding design for manufacturing basically has to do with the improvement and enhancement of your part design.
 It ensures that your part is economically fit for production, easy to produce, and fulfills its functional duties.
 However, DfM doesn’t only deal with the injection molding design.
-It also covers selecting the suitable materials, the injection molding mold design, evaluating product lead time, quality, hazard associated with use, and so on.
+It also covers selecting suitable materials, the injection molding mold design, evaluating product lead time, quality, hazards associated with use, and so on.

 This article will explain the importance and benefits of using design for manufacturing and factors to consider during plastic part design for manufacturing.
 You’ll also find an easy and reliable way to evaluate injection molding design for manufacturing on this page.

 As a client, you definitely want to minimize the cost of production as much as possible.
 Hence, you might see the injection molding design for the manufacturing process as an unnecessary step.
 However, this would only lead to subsequent problems and possibly higher maintenance and repair costs than needed.

 Here are a few other reasons why the plastic part DfM process is essential in any injection molding production:

 1. Guarantee of Manufacturing Feasibility